openlibhums/memory-alpha/content/support/guides/janeway-metadata.md

 - Article licence manager

 ### Author metadata

-Author records include name, email, ORCID, biography, ROR-linked affiliations, and CRediT records if the journal chooses to use the CRediT taxonomy.
-They are created by authors during the article submission phase, and they remain with the article permanently.
+Author records include name, email, biography, affiliations, and optional contributor roles, including structured persistent identifiers for people, organizations, and roles.
+These records are created by authors during the article submission phase, and they remain with the article permanently.
 Editors can change them throughout the workflow stages as needed.

 > [!NOTE]
 > Technically, editors can also change author records after publication, to handle important name changes when requested.
 But it is best to avoid edits after publication if possible, and it may not always be possible to change the name everywhere it appears, in search results, discovery services, and typeset versions of the article.

 Records for authors are distinct from user accounts.
 So if you choose to delete your user account after you publish an article, or if your affiliations change, your author record remains intact, to maintain a public record of your authorship at the time of publication.

 If you are a correspondence author, you must have a user account linked to your author record.
-But if another author is handling the correspondence, you do not have to have an account.
+But if another author is handling the correspondence, you do not need to have an account.

-Author order determines the sequence of author names wherever they are displayed for readers.
+Janeway remembers the order of author records, as set by the submitting author.
+Editors can change it later too if needed.
+This order is used to set the sequence of author names wherever they are output in metadata or displayed to readers.

 > [!TIP]
-> For ease of use and better metadata, authors with ORCID accounts are encouraged use the ORCID login option where possible, and author records should be added by searching the ORCID registry, rather than manual entry.
+> For ease of use and better metadata, authors with ORCID accounts are encouraged to use the ORCID login option, and author records should be added by searching the ORCID registry, rather than manual entry.

 ## Metadata standards